-There's a Film Festival for People Who Get Turned On by Bicycles
+There's a Film Festival for People Who Get Turned on by Bicycles

 “My least successful relationship was one with a soundboard at a church,” he continues.
 “I was kicked out of the church for being OS because they claimed that I ‘had the soundboard in my heart, and not Jesus.’”

 As with all facets of human sexuality, Marsh said that when it comes to sex and inanimate objects “there’s gray areas across the board.
-On one end you’ve got people who use vibrators, and then people who simply fetishise objects in the middle, and then on the far end you’ve got people who feel they have a multifaceted relationship with the object”.
+On one end you’ve got people who use vibrators, and then people who simply fetishize objects in the middle, and then on the far end you’ve got people who feel they have a multifaceted relationship with the object.”

 “I’m really glad the Bike Smut Film Festival shines a light on the feminist aspects to the culture, and encourages a queer and trans positivity,” Donna Matrix, a Denver resident who has been attending Bike Smut events for several years, told me after the show.